zeyuyang8/zeyuyang8.github.io/materials/posts/attention/index.md

 - $\sigma$ - softmax function.
 - $a$ - similarity function.

-## Mathematical formulation
+## Mathematical Formulation

-The attention mechanism can be formulated as follows:
+The attention mechanism can be formulated as follows,

 $$
 \mathbf{Z}=\varphi(\mathbf{XW}(\mathbf{X}))